michaelmcandrew/civicrm-buildkit-docker/README.md

 1. Install Docker and Docker compose
 2. Clone this repository
 3. From the repsitory root, run `docker-compose up -d`
-4. Create dmaster with `docker-compose exec -u buildkit civicrm civibuild install dmaster --url http://localhost:8080`
+4. Create dmaster with `docker-compose exec -u buildkit civicrm civibuild create dmaster --url http://localhost:8080`
 5. Navigate to your new CiviCRM development site at <http://localhost:8080>

 ## CLI commands